atimpone/aws-foundation-journey/content/01-dev-environments/02-build-the-environment/06-create-team-dev-environments.md

 This step should take about 30 minutes to complete.

-## 1. Use at Least Two Development AWS Accounts from the Start
+## 1. Use at Least Two Team Development AWS Accounts from the Start

 As highlighted previously, an AWS best practice is to isolate the work of distinct builder teams by assigning a different development AWS account to each team.
 Benefits of this approach include: